andyjansson/postcss-grid/README.md

 var options = {
   columns: 12, // the number of columns in the grid
   maxWidth: 960, // the maximum width of the grid (in px)
-  gutter: 20 // the width of the gutter (in px)
+  gutter: 20, // the width of the gutter (in px)
-};
+  legacy: false // fixes the double-margin bug in older browsers.
+Defaults to false };

 var output = postcss()